ERA-2022/PerSeO/README.md

 The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...
 ```
-The graphics drawn will be saved in the figures folder between the previously requested ID folder.
+The resulting graphics are stored in the 'figures' folder within the specified ID folder.

-#### Draw one complete iteration
+#### Draw a complete iteration
-As in the previous option, this will request a previously simulated ID followed by the number of iterations to draw and the label of the x-axis (not applicable to the gain phi graphics).
-Next, while the software draws the graphics, the screen will show the drawn files' names, and the process will finish with a notification on the screen.
+Similar to the previous option, this feature will ask for an ID from a previous simulation, then the iteration number to be plotted, and the label for the x-axis (not applicable to the gain phi graphs).
+As the software generates the graphics, the names of the files being plotted will be displayed on the screen.
+The process concludes with a notification on screen.

 ```
 -----\Graphics tools